dwightwatson/validating/README.md

 }
 ```

+You can also just pass the exception to the `withErrors()` method, as Laravel will know how to handle it.

 If you'd like to perform a one-off save using exceptions or return values, you can use the `saveWithException()` and `saveWithoutException()` methods.

 ### Multiple rulesets